 - Improving care delivery: initiatives include health information technology, ambulatory care measures, chronic care, physical engagement, Lean and Toyota Production Model, and IHC clearing house-- a resource for hospitals to share best practice.

 HPCI will be encouraging, supporting, and reporting on these good and important efforts.
 It is our hope and expectation that more hospital and provider specific information will be forthcoming.
 See article below entitled “HPCI Supports Rapid Adoption of Nationally Standardized Comparable Measures".
 Stay tuned.

 The pace and scope of performance measurement development, endorsement, and implementation frequently does not recognize the urgency felt by consumers and purchasers who are making health care decisions with little or no information.
 Improving the quality of our health care requires the rapid adoption of nationally standardized comparable measures about the clinical quality, patient experience, efficiency, and equity of care delivered by hospitals, physicians and treatment options.
 A performance “dashboard" would allow:

 - Consumers to make informed decisions about their health care

 - Purchasers and insurers to make value-based contracting decisions and use differential payments as incentives; and

 - Providers’ improvement efforts to be supported with better information.

-As a member of the Consumer-Purchaser Disclosure Project, HPCI is supporting that all measurement development should be guided by the following considerations:
+As a member of the Consumer Purchaser Alliance, HPCI is supporting that all measurement development should be guided by the following considerations:

 - Reasonable scientific acceptability: Measures must be scientifically sound, (i.e., precisely specified, sufficiently reliable, valid, risk adjusted, and reflect current evidence base).
 Consumers and purchasers want sound science because they do not want to be misled, but do not want the pursuit of perfection to delay the availability of good and useful information.